andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 ### ConcurrentStack<T>

 `ConcurrentStack<T>` is a thread-safe collection that allows multiple threads to add and remove items concurrently without needing additional synchronization.
 It is ideal for scenarios where multiple threads may be accessing and modifying the stack simultaneously.

+**Use Cases:**
+- **Thread-Safe Order Management System**: Manage orders concurrently in multi-threaded applications without locks.
+- **Task Scheduling in Sales Applications**: Handle tasks that can be processed in parallel while maintaining order of execution.
+- **Real-Time Inventory Updates**: Update inventory levels concurrently as sales occur across multiple threads.

+**Where Not to Use**: Avoid using ConcurrentStack when thread safety is not required, as it introduces unnecessary overhead compared to non-thread-safe stacks.

 #### Example Declaration